Celebrating Christmas is a lovely book featuring words and paintings by Amy Boucher Pye and Leo Bucher.

 Celebrating Christmas, p.
 35

-Amy reflected on the value of why a creche:
+Amy reflected on the value of a creche:

 “The imperfect things we create, such as nativity sets, can give us insights into the real.
 That is, as we gaze on them, perhaps in an attitude of praying to God, we can understand more deeply the mystery of the God who came to earth as a baby.”

-The 1-2 page-long readings are clear and simple enough to be read as a family, perhaps starting December 1 and read daily until Christmas.
+The 1-2-page readings are clear and simple enough for a family to read together, perhaps starting on December 1.

 Who is Amy Boucher Pye?

-Indeed, she has an entire shelf of books about Christmas–where she spent a lot of time researching to write this lovely book.
+She owns an entire shelf of books about Christmas.
 “I’m often thinking about Christmas at odd times of the year.”
-The idea to write Celebrating Christmas, for example, came in April.

 About Leo Boucher

-Leo Boucher painted his first oil painting when he was seven years old.
+Leo Boucher painted his first oil painting at the age of seven.
 “It was of a large tree in my grandparents’ yard.
 I have been drawing and painting off and on all my long life.”

-He took a correspondence course in basic drawing, watercolors, and perspective when he was in high school.
-In addition, Leo took art classes in college.
+Leo took a correspondence course in basic drawing, watercolors, and perspective in high school.
+He took art classes in college.

-But it looked like a lot more joy to me.
+It looked a lot more like joy to me.

 Tweetables